On the uniqueness of elliptic K3 surfaces with maximal singular fibre: Type in characteristic

 \section{Type $I_{18}$ in characteristic $2$}

 In \cite{S-max}, it was shown that a fibre of type $I_{19}$ is impossible for an elliptic K3 surface $S$ in characteristic $2$.
-We briefly sketch how this can be proven purely in terms of Lem.~\ref{Lem:Schw-2}:
+We briefly sketch how this can be proven purely in terms of Lemma~\ref{Lem:Schw-2}:

 Assume that $S$ has a fibre of type $I_{19}$ at $\infty$.
 Hence $S$ is separable, and $\Delta$ has degree five.
 We first consider the case with an additive fibre, which we place at $0$.
-Then, by Cor.~\ref{Cor:wild} and Lem.~\ref{Lem:Schw-2}, there is no other additive fibre and no finite supersingular place.
-Hence $a_1=T^2$, and the argumentation in the proof of Lem.~\ref{Lem:18} rules this case out.
+Then, by Corollary~\ref{Cor:wild} and Lemma~\ref{Lem:Schw-2}, there is no other additive fibre and no finite supersingular place.
+Hence $a_1=T^2$, and the argumentation in the proof of Lemma~\ref{Lem:18} rules this case out.

 Otherwise, all fibres are multiplicative.
-Since $\Delta'$ has degree four, it follows from Lem.~\ref{Lem:Schw-2} that there are two distinct supersingular places (and the configuration is [19,1,1,1,1,1], which also follows directly from Thm.~\ref{Thm:P-S}).
+Since $\Delta'$ has degree four, it follows from Lemma~\ref{Lem:Schw-2} that there are two distinct supersingular places (and the configuration is [19,1,1,1,1,1], which also follows directly from Theorem~\ref{Thm:P-S}).
 Normalise so that $\vartheta_1=0, \vartheta_2=1$.
-Then $\Delta(T)=\varepsilon H(T)$, where by Lem.~\ref{Lem:Schw-2}
+Then $\Delta(T)=\varepsilon H(T)$, where by Lemma~\ref{Lem:Schw-2}